 Currently, Dogs for the Deaf places Autism Assistance Dogs with clients that live in Oregon, Idaho, California, and Washington - within a 12-hour drive of our national headquarters in Central Point, Oregon.
 As this program grows we will be expanding eastward with our placements until we serve the entire United States.

-Autism Assistance Dogs are trained for children and families living with autism.
+Dogs for the Deaf trains Autism Assistance Dogs for children and families living with autism.
 The rise in autism rates are staggering.
 The evolution of programs geared toward successfully integrating children with autism into routine daily activities includes Autism Assistance Dogs.

 - Training generally takes four to six months.